Learn about the different types of variables in an experiment.

 Variables are an important part of an eye tracking experiment.
 A variable is anything that can change or be changed.
 In other words, it is any factor that can be manipulated, controlled for, or measured in an experiment.

-Experiments contain different types of variables, below we will present you with some of the main types and its definitions.
-We will round up by giving an example containing all variable types.
+Experiments contain different types of variables; below, we will present you with some of the main types and thier definitions, then finish by giving an example containing all variable types.

 Types of experimental variables: